October 6, 2017You’ve heard of CrossFit, but do you really know what it is?

-September 1, 2017In today’s day in age, companies need to be active on social media.
-Why?
+September 1, 2017In today’s day in age, why do companies need to be active on social media?
 Because it brings in business.

 With social media controlling every aspect of our lives in today’s day in age, it’s no surprise that it has become incredibly crucial for companies to make their social media presence known.
 As a millennial myself, I can attest that more and more young adults rely on social media to create a first impression of a company or business.

 The dreaded “where do you want to go for dinner” question that has been decades-long hurdle in a relationship can easily be hashed out with a quick look at Facebook, where restaurants typically post their menus.
 For gyms and health clubs, it’s imperative to find your spot in the world of Facebook.
 Not only does Facebook and various other social media outlets provide a way to reach out to audiences not easily accessible before, but Facebook also provides an inner view of your gym or health club before people even walk in the door.